 - A guarantee

-Once you have a price for the building, from either your supplier or your builder, remember to factor in the cost of any foundations that might be required, along with the cost of plumbing and drainage for a shower or toilet if you are including one.
+It is important to factor in all the associated costs when budgeting for a home office.
+Once you have a quote for the building, from either your supplier or your builder, don't forget to calculate the cost of any foundations that will be required, along with the cost of plumbing and drainage for a shower or toilet if you are including one.
 Including a toilet will usually add between £1,000 - £2,000 to the overall cost, whilst a shower room could add as much as £3,000.

 Electricity: If you opt for a modular garden office, many incorporate all of the cables for lighting, power and heat within the structure, ready to be connected to the mains supply.
 Some suppliers will carry out the connection as part of the package, whilst others leave connection to the mains to the client to organise.